By Eddie aka MuscleTalk Pro-Member theiOpener

 ‘Urgh!
 I don’t want to diet!’
 I hear you scream!
 Don’t worry a ‘diet’ is just simply what you eat and not what people normally associate ‘diet’ with, i.e. losing weight like some fads out there.
 Diet is one of, if not the most important thing that will either make or break your goals, so in short here are a few pointers to get you started:

-- Include fruit and plenty of fibrous veg in your diet; get frozen veg over ‘fresh’ as it is often actually fresher, see Fruit & Veg in Health & Fitness
+- Include fruit and plenty of fibrous veg in your diet; get frozen veg over ‘fresh’ as it is often actually fresher, see our Fruit & Vegetables for fitness article

 - Include a protein source with each meal you eat, regardless